-The auditors, Dains LLP, have indicated their willingness to continue in office.
-The designated Trustees will propose a motion reappointing the auditors at a meeting of the Trustees.
+The Trustees, having been notified of the cessation of the partnership known as Dains LLP, resolved that Dains Audit Limited be appointed as successor auditor with effect from 1 April 2022.
+The designated Trustees will propose a motion reappointing Dains Audit Limited at a meeting of the Trustees.

-Approved by order of the members of the board of Trustees on 19 May 2022 and signed on their behalf by:
+Approved by order of the members of the board of Trustees and signed on their behalf by: